gokceuludogan/CmpE150-Python/week05/README.md

 ## Question 7 - Second Largest

 Write a program that will take nonnegative integers as inputs until the user enters 0.
-Then prints the difference between of largest two numbers among given inputs.
+Then prints the difference between the largest two numbers among given inputs.

 |  INPUT  |  OUTPUT |
 |:-------:|:-------:|